erickyun/mpv/DOCS/man/options.rst

     Note that the ``--no-config`` option takes precedence over this option.

+``--save-position-on-quit``
+    Always save the current playback position on quit.
+When this file is played again later, the player will seek to the old playback position on start.
+This does not happen if playback of a file is stopped in any other way than quitting.
+For example, going to the next file in the playlist will not save the position, and start playback at beginning the next time the file is played.

+    This behavior is disabled by default, but is always available when quitting the player with Shift+Q.

+``--watch-later-directory=<path>``
+    The directory in which to store the "watch later" temporary files.

+    The default is a subdirectory named "watch_later" underneath the config directory (usually ``~/.config/mpv/``).

 ``--dump-stats=<filename>``
     Write certain statistics to the given file.
 The file is truncated on opening.
 The file will contain raw samples, each with a timestamp.
 To